stanmaz/BBOalert/README.md

 #### Continuation line

-It is possible to split a record over more than one line.
+To increase the readability, it is possible to split a long record over more than one line.
 When a record ends with a backslash, it is cancatenated with the next record.
 Example : instead of

       (1N--|2N--|2C--2D--2N..),               3C,     Puppet Stayman